 Time Out says

-Although Trooping the Colour is also known as the Queen's Birthday Parade, this prime piece of pageantry doesn't take place on Her Maj’s actual birthday (that's on April 21) but on her official birthday, a Saturday in June being more likely to provide decent weather for the proceedings.
+Although Trooping the Colour is also known as the Queen's Birthday Parade, this prime piece of pageantry doesn't take place on Her Maj’s actual birthday (that's on April 21) but on her official birthday (a Saturday in June being more likely to provide sunshine for the proceedings).

-You can watch along the Mall or from the edge of St James’s Park for free.
-But you need to arrive well before events begin at 10am to be far enough forward to get aa good view so it will come as no surprise that the limited grandstand seating is highly sought after.
-Applications for tickets are invited in January and February each year and the ballot takes place in early March, after which successful applicants are notified and payment is requested.
+You can watch along the Mall or from the edge of St James’s Park for free but you'll need to arrive well before events begin at 10am to be far enough forward to get a good view.
+It will come as no surprise that the limited grandstand seating is highly sought after and needs to be applied for at the beginning of the year.

-You can also watch the rehearsal, known as the Major General’s Review, on the preceding Saturday.
-The scale and splendour of the event is the same but the Queen isn't involved.
+You can also watch the Colonel's Review (Saturday June 2 2018).
+The scale and splendour of the event is the same but our Liz isn't involved.